-There are so many nice places that you could add to your itinerary if you have more time!
+As you can see, there are so many nice places that you could add to your Ring Road itinerary if you have more time!
 But if you are visiting Iceland for the first time, have about 10 days, and want to see the musts along Iceland’s Ring Road, then this itinerary is truly one of the best ways to do that.

 Iceland Ring Road Itinerary on the Map

 TIP: To make your trip planning easier, I also created this map, indicating all the places mentioned in our detailed 10-day Iceland Ring Road self-drive trip itinerary.

 As you can see, we gave each day a different color so that you have a better idea of where everything is located and how it all fits in this itinerary.

 Further below – under the FAQ section – you can also see a map indicating total distance and driving time for Iceland’s Ring Road.

 How to Use This Map: Use your computer mouse (or fingers) to zoom in or out.
 Click on the icons to get more information about each place.
 Click the arrow on the left top corner for the index.
 Click the star next to the title of the map to add this map to your Google Maps account.
 To view the saved map on your smartphone or PC, open Google Maps, click the menu button, and go to ‘Your Places’/’Maps’.

 So, this is my suggested 10-day Iceland Ring Road itinerary.
 As you can see, it’s quite packed and includes not just the very best places, but also some hidden gems that will make your trip even more special.

 Please note that driving the entire Ring Road in 10 days will be rushed, even in summer when the days are long and the roads are good.
 So if you can, plan a few days extra.
 But if you want to make the most of your time, this is the best way to see all the best places in Iceland that you can indeed see in about 10 days.